 - Mickey’s Star Traders

 Any Villains Entertainment or Other After Hours Extras?

-There was a night show called Villains Unite the Night at 10:00, 12:00 and 1:00 in front of the castle.
-Maleficient also makes her way thru Magic Kingdom at 10:40, 11:45 and 1:00.
+There is a night show called Villains Unite the Night at 10:00, 12:00 and 1:00 in front of Cinderella’s castle.
+Maleficent also makes her way thru Magic Kingdom at 10:40, 11:45 and 1:00.
 At 10:40 and 11:45 routes start in Fantasyland, turn at Liberty Square and circle in front of the castle before making her way back.
 The 1:20 route starts in Fantasyland, turns at Liberty Square, makes a circle in front of the castle and comes down Main Street and ends at the fire station near the Emporium.

 Apparently, there was face painting available at Fantasy Faire from 7-11.
 I didn’t know about it, so I obviously didn’t try it out.
 But it was available for those that might be interested in the future!

 To start the Villains After Hours Review I got to the park before 7:00, I was able to enter Magic Kingdom and enjoy the park before the event a little, and check into the event a little early at Monsters Laugh Floor.
 After checking in, I realized I could pick up my complimentary Passholder ornament, which was a huge surprise because they originally released they wouldn’t be available until the following week.
 It has Hades face on the front and the Villains After Hours logo on the back.
 (I collect Disney ornaments, so this was a fantastic addition to my collection!)
 In the future, I would look for the ornament near Stitch’s Great Escape, as that is where they had the sign this time and I feel like it will be located here in the future.